bobthechemist/sdl-sandbox/roadmap.md

 ## where we stand

+- serial_com is deprecated and is around for one or two more pushes just in case there is something useful in that folder
+- mse1 has a successful implementation of async serial communication with the subsystem and host sending/receiving messages
+- It should be possible to group tasks from multiple subsystems.
+This needs to be done on the host side and might be facilitated by overriding a basic task function in mse1.

 - MicrocontrollerCommunicator is a class that provides basic comminication tools.
     - creates JSON message with required/recommended keys
     - Checks data line for content